Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 ##  Model Deployment and Model Hosting:

 Saved the XGBoost model as a .pkl file since it provided the best balance between precision and recall.
-Developed a lightweight API service to accept new inputs and return predictions instantly, as a future step would deployed it on AWS Elastic Beanstalk soon to monitor logs, thresholds, and performance drifts.
+Developed a lightweight API service to accept new inputs and return predictions instantly and packaged using dockerfile to put in on cloud.

 The deployment pipeline extends the training pipeline and implements a continuous deployment workflow.
 It preps the input data, trains a model, and  return predictions.

+The FastAPI layer strictly validates schema and enforces feature ordering to prevent training–serving skew using pydantic.

 <img width="1282" height="430" alt="image" src="https://github.com/user-attachments/assets/5e837d58-88b0-4a6a-8375-fbf5083d4a6a" />